KennethTM/WindFetch/README.md

 And the associated summary:
 ![alt text](https://github.com/KennethTM/WindFetch/blob/master/test/lake_test__summary.png)

+Weighted fetch can be computed by supplying a weight for each direction where fetch length was computed using WindFetchSimple tool.
+This is used as input for WindFetchWeight tool which outputs a raster with the weighted average fetch.

+`python WindFetchWeight.py -i test/lake_test_fetch.tif -o test/lake_test_fetch_weighted.tif -w '0.1,0.2,0.1,0.1,0.2,0.1,0.1,0.1'`

 ## TO DO:
-* Speed up calculations of fetch lengths using C or cython maybe?
+* Speed up calculations of fetch lengths using cython maybe
-* Calculate weighted fetch
-* Implement fetch derived metrics for wave calculations
+* Implement metrics for wave calculations